 Divorce can take you to the edge.
 The fight-or-flight response takes over, and emotions run wild.
 Everything that was once familiar begins to come apart; finger-pointing reaches an all-time high.
+This can make it hard to figure out what not to do during divorce.
 The undercurrent of the thought “do something, make it stop” seems to compel action.
 This may include hiring an attorney, sending a scathing e-mail, or demanding things change right away.

 You may feel driven to say or do something.
 If you are blamed, shamed, or manipulated, you might be thinking, “How can I let him (her) get away with that?”
 Yet the best thing to do in those situations is nothing.
 In the beginning stages of divorce, you might have lots of reasons to react.
 You might be fearful that your ex could turn your kids against you or that your ex may spread wild rumors about your break-up.
 You might be holding your breath with the hope of a breakthrough.
 Meanwhile, you might be getting advice from family and friends to take a parenting class, see a therapist, start journaling, or to hang in there for the sake of the kids.

 Disengaging or removing yourself from conflict is the best measure against ongoing future conflict.
 Reacting in the face of a nasty e-mail message or voicemail only prolongs it.
 The only reason to maintain communication is for co-parenting purposes.
 In conflicted divorce, about 80% of e-mail communication is used to vent, blame, or re-engage the other parent; the other 20% might be related to child-related matters.
 Sift through the communication; respond only to a co-parenting issue.
 A brief, factual, and on-point message can create the outcome you are seeking.
 Allowing any other form of communication to take place can derail you from healing and recovery.

 3 Reasons You Should Not React During Divorce